MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/how-to-create-an-audit-file-for-the-tax-authority.md

     |**End Date**|Specify the end date of the period on which the data must be based.|
     |**Exclude Begin Balance**|Specifies if the audit file must contain the begin balance of general ledger accounts.<br /><br /> The field is editable if the start date of the period is equal to the start date of a fiscal year.|

 3. Choose the **OK** button to create the audit file.
-If you do not want to create the audit file, choose the **Cancel** button to close the window.
+If you do not want to create the audit file, choose the **Cancel** button to close the page.

 When you run the report, you must specify the name and location of the exported file.
 The default file name is **audit.xaf**, but you can change that.
 The file extension must be .xaf.